axelvyrn/chrono-analysis/chronophysics_theory.md

-# Theory of Time — GG's Chronophysics Model
+# Theory of Time — A Chronophysics Model

 ## 1. Existence of Time